llm-bible/llm-bible.github.io/_publications/ding2022faster.markdown

 citations: 103
 bibkey: ding2022faster
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2204.14217'}]
-tags: [Multimodal Models, Transformer, Pre-Training, Fine-Tuning]
+tags: [Transformer, Multimodal Models, Pre-Training, Fine-Tuning]
 ---
 The development of the transformer-based text-to-image models are impeded by its slow generation and complexity for high-resolution images.
 In this work, we